Upsolver/Documentation_Old/Integrations/git.md

 If you're not hosting your repository in [GitHub](https://www.github.com) or [GitLab](https://www.gitlab.com), please contact us by clicking on the Intercom widget in the bottom right corner of this page.

-## Adding SSH Key to a GitHub Repository
+## Adding an SSH Key to a GitHub Repository

-To add SSH Key to a GitHub Repository:
+To add an SSH Key to a GitHub Repository:

 1. Navigate to your repository in [GitHub](https://www.github.com)
 2. Click on "Settings"